Boom or bust: Competition hots up for Indonesia's budget airlines

 Its books revealed an airline under enormous stress.
 Although its load factor, the proportion of seats occupied by paying passengers, was between 70 and 80 percent, near the industry average, it was unable to cover costs and sold tickets at prices far below break-even, Sukarna said.

-On its busy three-hour route from Jakarta to Ambon in eastern Indonesia, Batavia needed to sell tickets for at least 1.5 million rupiah each to turn a profit.
-But facing cut-throat rivals, tickets sold for under 1 million rupiah.
+On its busy three-hour route from Jakarta to Ambon in eastern Indonesia, Batavia needed to sell tickets for at least 1.5 million rupiah ($155) each to turn a profit.
+But facing cut-throat rivals, tickets sold for under 1 million rupiah ($100).

-Losses piled up, reaching 310 billion rupiah on revenue of 4.2 trillion rupiah last year, Sukarna added.
-Total debts swelled to 1.2 trillion rupiah, according to a bankruptcy lawyer who handled its assets and declined to be identified by name.
+Losses piled up, reaching 310 billion rupiah ($32 million) on revenue of 4.2 trillion rupiah ($434 million) last year, Sukarna added.
+Total debts swelled to 1.2 trillion rupiah ($124 million), according to a bankruptcy lawyer who handled its assets and declined to be identified by name.

 "This (Batavia's bankruptcy) indicates how tough the market is now, but the growth is there," Arif Wibowo, chief executive of Garuda's low-cost carrier Citilink said on the sidelines of an industry event in Singapore.
 "The growth is always followed by fierce competition."